AvnetDev/rfsoc-board-docs/docs/source/rx_setup.rst

 ::

-    ***INSERT PICTURE*** to show that
+    ***Example to be added here***

 At any time here, you may adjust the target RF frequency, the IF frequency, the target instantaneous bandwidth or the RF attenuator setting, as shown in the picture below.
 Also remember that after the RX chains have been powered up, all the RF/IF attenuators are set to max attenuation levels.

 .. image:: images_rx_setup/RFSOCX_DTRX2_RX_instructions2.png

 The GUI software automatically calculates the PLL or VCO output frequency based on the wanted RF frequency and IF frequency.
-You’ll need to hit the **“Update PLL”** button every time you change the RF, IF, BW frequencies to program the PLL accordingly.
+You’ll need to hit the **“Update PLL”** button every time you change the RF center frequency or the IF frequency or the targeted signal bandwidth, to program the PLL accordingly.

+The **"Signal Bandwidth"** entry field is an estimate of the received signal bandwidth and doesn't need to be accurate.
+It is mostly used to make sure the edges of the signal still fall within the availble IF pass-band, at a particular IF center frequency.

+Here's an example:
+    - The DTRX2 IF frequency range of the DTRX2 is typically 3.2-4.4GHz
+    - If the Signal BW = 50MHz, then the user may set the IF frequency anywhere between 3.225GHz and 4.375GHz
+    - If the Signal BW = 400MHz, then the range of possible IF center frequencies is more restricted, within 3.4-4.2GHz

+For a received CW tone, you may leave this "Signal Bandwidth" parameter to the default value of 50MHz or set it as low as 1MHz.

-To enable or disable individual signal chains: use the ON/OFF buttons on the left of each illustrated signal chains.
+Finally, to enable or disable individual signal chains: use the ON/OFF buttons on the left of each illustrated signal chains.
 One button controls the RF amplifier and the other one control both IF amplifiers.

 RX channels gain budget over RF frequency